costinchelu/DOCS/Maven.md

 #### Maven Dependencies

-For webapps we need to configure a Tomcat Server from `Edit Configurations` (Run/Debug Configurations) then `+` (add).
+For web apps we need to configure a Tomcat Server from `Edit Configurations` (Run/Debug Configurations) then `+` (add).
 If we get *The origin server did not find a current representation for the target resource or is not willing to disclose that one exists* error we need to go to `Deployment tab in Run/Debug Configurations` and add an Artifact.
 The page will be loaded in the default browser.

-Every time we make a new change we need to repackage project: `mvn clean package` to see the changes in opur browser.
+Every time we make a new change we need to repackage project: `mvn clean package` to see the changes in our browser.

-Transitive dependenies = some of our main dependecies need other dependencies.
+Transitive dependencies = some of our main dependencies need other dependencies.
 So there is a dependency hierarchy.

 ![Transitive Dependencies](images/Maven/transitive_dep.png)